ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

     - The signature is about the hash value.

 ### Smart Contract Interface
-- Every ERC-Omniverse Token MUST implement the `IERCOmniverseTransaction`
+- Every ERC-Omniverse Token MUST implement the `IERCOmniverse`
     ```solidity
     // import "{OmniverseTransactionData.sol}";